BharatBheesetti/NSE_Corp_Filing_Actions_bot/README.md

 I'm using GitHub Actions to run this script daily.
 You can edit the YAML file to suit your needs.

+Note: I've actually not been able to get Github actions to get this to run successfully.
+Some issue with browser-use and pypi.
+YMMV.

 ---

 ## Contributing